USNavalResearchLaboratory/zernike/README.rst

 jupyter notebook
 ```

-then create a jupyter notebook and import using `from zernike import zernike`.
+then create a jupyter notebook and import using `import zernike`.
 If editing the package and you need to constantly re-import the package use `importlib` library.
 Run `from importlib import reload` and then use `reload(zernike)` as needed.